cbourke/CSE-FLC/handbook/handbook.md

 ## System Resources

-The CSE Systems Staff maintains a systems-related FAQ for faculty, staff and students available here: <https://computing.unl.edu/faq/> most systems-related questions and issues can be answered here.
+The SoC Systems Group maintains a systems-related FAQ for faculty, staff and students available here: <https://computing.unl.edu/faq/> most systems-related questions and issues can be answered here.
 If you have an issue that is not addressed by this FAQ or have any other